-In the current year, the DHS has undertaken a major new effort using block grant funds to establish pilot projects to serve severely emotionally disturbed children and adolescents.
+During the past year, the DHS has undertaken a major new effort using block grant funds to establish pilot projects to serve severely emotionally disturbed children.
 Projects were required to use the CASSP service delivery model developed by NIMH.
 This model has been most helpful in guiding the development of a children's mental health system.
 Below is a summary of the eight projects which are currently funded with the federal block grant dollars.
+Unfortunately, Minnesota's federal mental health block grant for the current year has been reduced to the point where these projects will need to be cut by approximately 15%.
+In addition, no new projects will be able to be added.
+The MHD is working with each program to develop alternative funding wherever possible.